 Academic advising is the foundation upon which a student develops his or her academic program.
 Through academic advising, students identify and explore the educational opportunities available at Salem State.
 Meeting regularly with an advisor, students plan their programs, complete degree requirements and benefit from a mentor/mentee relationship with a member of the faculty or the academic advising center professional staff.

 NOTE: The general education curriculum at Salem State University will be changing effective fall 2014.
-For more information, please visit the the general education curriculum webiste.
+For more information, please visit the the general education curriculum website.

 Frederick E. Berry Library